George Floyd protests in Portland, Oregon: Government

 Mayor Ted Wheeler tweeted, "Burning buildings with people inside, stealing from small and large businesses, threatening and harassing reporters.
 All in the middle of a pandemic where people have already lost everything.
 This isn't calling for meaningful change in our communities, this is disgusting."
 Sara Boone, chief of Portland Fire & Rescue, attributed the protests and violence to Floyd's murder and "a system that allows people of color to 'feel fear every day.
 The city implemented a curfew from 8pm on May 30 to 6am on May 31.
 On May 31, Wheeler extended the curfew for another night (8pm to 6am).
 He said the demonstration has been "co-opted by rioters and looters", and Jami Resch, chief of the Portland Police Bureau, called the rioters a "group of selfish individuals".

 On May 30, TriMet paused bus and MAX Light Rail service to and from downtown and the Rose Quarter after the demonstrations started.
 The following day, the agency stopped bus, MAX, and Portland Streetcar service starting at 3:30 p.m., and said in a statement: "Our hearts at TriMet are heavy following the violence that damaged our city overnight, along with the emotions that are so raw here and across the nation.
 While TriMet appreciates the First Amendment right to protest, we hope that it is done without violence or vandalism."
 The Oregon Department of Transportation (ODOT) blocked the interchanges into the city along I-5, I-84, I-405, and U.S. Route 26.
 Willamette Weeks Matthew Singer said ODOT's move was "without precedent in recent memory".
-Motorized scooter services (including Lime and Spin) were temporarily suspended in select parts of Northwest and Southwest Portland, the Central Eastside, and the Lloyd District.
+E-scooter services (including Lime and Spin) were temporarily suspended in select parts of Northwest and Southwest Portland, the Central Eastside, and the Lloyd District.